 A new neighbor Danny (played by Danny DeVito) moves in across the street and decides to put enough lights on his house to be seen from space.

-A hysterical journey of tit for tat takes place.
+A hysterical journey of tit-for-tat takes place.
+I seriously LOVE this movie!

 #20.
 Arthur Christmas